Victoria Dickerson, PhD, President (7/17 - 7/20)

 David Trimble, Ph.D.
 (7/12 - 6/15; 7/15 - 6/18)

 Psychologist and family therapist in the Boston area.
 He teaches family therapy at the Center for Multicultural Training in Psychology at Boston Medical Center, the oldest multicultural psychology internship program in the country.
 David has a practice in Brookline.
 He has helped with efforts to address race and social justice in AFTA.
-David is a Board member, member of Futures and Search Committees, and Chair of the Bylaws Committee.
+He is a founding Member of the Boston Institute for Culturally Affirming Practices, founding Board member of Artsbridge (a leadership training program for young people living in conflict areas, e.g., Palestine and Israel, which combines training in the arts with an adaptation of Tom Anderson’s reflective dialogue model), and consultant and advisor to the Director of the Transformational Prison Project, a restorative justice program.